 Justice Without Revenge: Tiered Elite Accountability in a Post-Kim North Korea

-Justice after the Kim regime depends on holding regime elites accountable through a tiered framework that punishes crimes against humanity, distinguishes culpability from coercion, and enables North Korea to reckon with its past without destabilization.
+Justice after the Kim regime will depend on a tiered framework that holds regime elites accountable—punishing crimes against humanity, distinguishing culpability from coercion, and enabling North Korea to reckon with its past without destabilization.

 The collapse of the Kim regime will immediately raise one of the most sensitive issues in post-conflict reconstruction: how to deal with regime elites who upheld the system, and how to punish those responsible for crimes against humanity without triggering instability or revenge.